MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/compatibility-and-feature-support.md

 Azure Cosmos DB for MongoDB vCore implements the MongoDB wire protocol, supporting nearly all MongoDB workloads with no application changes, giving you better TCO, superior performance, and next-gen AI features in a native Azure service.

 The following table lists commands not supported/restricted by the database.
-As a PaaS service, Azure Cosmos DB subsumes or restricts the functionality of these commands to ensure cluster stability, security and performance, rendering them unnecessary.
+As a Platform as a service (PaaS), Azure Cosmos DB subsumes or restricts the functionality of these commands to ensure cluster stability, security and performance, rendering them unnecessary.

 ## Aggregation Pipeline Stages & Aggregators